Capiz: Japanese occupation

-Post-war years
+Philippine independence

 Capiz and Aklan were united under one province until 25 April 1956, when President Ramon Magsaysay signed into law Republic Act 1414 separating the two entities.

+Marcos dictatorship era

+The beginning months of the 1970s had marked a period of turmoil and change in the Philippines, as well as in Capiz.
+During his bid to be the first Philippine president to be re-elected for a second term, Ferdinand Marcos launched an unprecedented number of foreign debt-funded public works projects.
+This caused the Philippine economy to take a sudden downwards turn known as the 1969 Philippine balance of payments crisis, which led to a period of economic difficulty and a significant rise of social unrest.
+With only a year left in his last constitutionally allowed term as president, Ferdinand Marcos placed the Philippines under Martial Law in September 1972 and thus retained the position for fourteen more years.
+This period in Philippine history is remembered for the Marcos administration's record of human rights abuses, particularly targeting political opponents, student activists, journalists, religious workers, farmers, and others who fought against the Marcos dictatorship.

+One of the significant incidents of the era took place as the dictatorship began to fall, when Rodrigo Ponce - a farmer who monitored proceedings as a volunteer for the National Movement for Free Elections (NAMFREL) in Capiz during the 1986 snap elections - was murdered.
+Four persons came in the room and seized ballot boxes.
+Because he recognized one of the men, Ponce was brought outside and shot dead.
+Ponce was later honored by having his name inscribed on the wall of remembrance at the Philippines' Bantayog ng mga Bayani, which honors the martyrs and heroes that resisted the authoritarian regime.

 Geography

 Capiz covers a total area of 2,594.64 km2 occupying the northeastern portion of Panay Island, and is one of the five provinces that compose the Western Visayas region.
-Mount Nangtud, is the highest mountain in Capiz with an elevation of 6,804 ft (2,074 m) located in the Capiz-Antique border.
+Mount Nangtud, is the highest mountain in Capiz with an elevation of 6,804 ft (2,074 m) located on the Capiz-Antique border.
 Other peaks are Mount Tigas 4,760 ft (1,451 m), Mount Agudo 2,736 ft (834 m).
 The province comprises 473 barangays, 16 municipalities and a city.
 Roxas City, the provincial capital, is only 45 minutes away by plane from Manila and is within the routes of major shipping lines.
 The Panay River used to be famous for the great number of crocodiles thriving there.
 Capiz is bounded by the Sibuyan Sea and the Panay, Loctugan and Ivisan rivers.